payini/MauiProgram/README.md

 		animationManager.Add(animation);
 ```

-With this, I was hoping I could create an animation, as we did in out previous episode [MAUI Animation.
+With this, I was hoping I could create an animation, as we did in our previous episode [MAUI Animation.
 The .NET Show with Carl Franklin Ep 20
-](https://www.youtube.com/watch?v=EMXjaSHlvXs&list=PL8h4jt35t1wgW_PqzZ9USrHvvnk8JMQy_&index=20&t=43s), and assign it to the `Animation` object above to be reused, but that's as far as the effort went.
+](https://www.youtube.com/watch?v=EMXjaSHlvXs&list=PL8h4jt35t1wgW_PqzZ9USrHvvnk8JMQy_&index=20&t=43s), and assign it to the `Animation` object above to be reused, but that is as far as the effort went.
 I was not able to create an actual animation and assign it to the `Animation` object.

 I wanted to add a "WiggleAnimation" to the `CounterLabel` with the following code: